NoumenaDigital/npl-init/README.md

 Test are located in `src/test/npl/objects/test_iou.npl` and can be run or debugged in a similar manner.

-From the command line, tests can be run with the maven plugin: `mvn clean test`
+From the command line, tests can be run with the NPL CLI: `npl test`

 ### Support